derrickmomanyi/Phase-1-End-Project/README.md

  The details were rendered in a card.

  4.POST FORM
- On the Quotes table, I added a form which you would input the name, house name and a quote on the DOM and it would be stored in a database.
+ On the Quotes table, I added a form which you would input the name, house name and a quote on the DOM and it would be stored in a database,then rendered in the page.
+You can check your input results in the form.

  I managed to achieve all the required project requirements;